SWDV280-Cohort-Capstone-Project-Team/SWDV-280-Fall-2025/README.md

 ## Final Project for CWI SWDV Program

+## To Do

+- NavBar only scrolls on the header
+- React Router or A tags

 ## Overview

 This repository contains the final project for the CWI SWDV program.